Nigerian Tax System 2026

 | Freelancer / self-employed | PIT — file annually |

-| Registered company | CIT + VAT + Development Levy |
+| Registered company | CIT + VAT + Dev Levy |

-| Selling property or shares | Capital Gains Tax (CGT) |
+| Selling property / shares | Capital Gains Tax |

-| Receiving dividends or rent | Withholding Tax (WHT) |
+| Receiving dividends / rent | Withholding Tax (WHT) |

-| Signing a lease or contract | Stamp Duty |
+| Signing a lease / contract | Stamp Duty |

 Not Sure Where to Start?

-Use the "Am I Taxable?"
-Wizard
+Use the Wizard

-Answer 4 plain-language questions about your situation — employed, self-employed, running a business, sold an asset — and you'll get a clear Yes / No / Maybe verdict, an explanation of why, and a direct link to the right calculator.
-No tax knowledge needed.
+Answer 4 plain-language questions about your situation — employed, self-employed, running a business, sold an asset — and get a clear Yes / No / Maybe verdict with a direct link to the right calculator.
+No tax knowledge needed.Am I Taxable?

 What best describes your main situation?